-The whole point of it is to clear your mind, be present, and allow yourself to become more connected to the Divine (including your Divine self – your soul/Higher Self).
+The whole point of it is to clear your mind, be present, and allow yourself to become more connected to the divine (including your Higher Self).

-It brings you to the here and now and demands focus on the present.
-It leads you to those, “Ah-HA!” moments.
+It brings you to the here and now and helps you focus on the present.
+It leads you to those “aha” moments.

 5 Meditation Alternatives